/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 Final Thoughts

 Headswap vs face swap isn't about which is "better" but which is appropriate for your specific needs.
 Face swap preserves target's hair/head structure while changing facial features.
-Headswap preserves source's entire head including hair and proportions while placing it on target's body.
+Headswap ComfyUI workflows preserve source's entire head including hair and proportions while placing it on target's body.
 Understanding this distinction prevents using the wrong tool for your requirements.
+To maintain consistent characters across multiple headswap ComfyUI projects, see our guide on character consistency in AI generation.

 For character consistency projects where the same character (including hairstyle) needs to appear across various poses/outfits, headswap is often superior.
 For projects where target's styling/hair must be preserved while only facial features change, face swap is better.
 For multi-region character composition control, see our regional prompter guide.